 - Enhanced patient outcomes/safety through a better understanding and exploration of operational best practices to meet ambiguous regulations/guidances

-- Reduced sponsor compliance risks by better understanding of regulations
+- Reduced sponsor inspection and compliance risks through better understanding of regulations/guidances

 Intelligent Automation Opportunities in Pharmacovigilance